 For the purpose of discovery of PAC peers, the discovery signal conveys information that may reflect one or more of the following IDs such as Device ID, Device Group ID, Application type ID, Application-specific ID, Application-specific user ID, Application-specific group ID.

-Note that it is up to the implementer how to use and implement these IDs or to use part of them.
+.

-IEEE 802.15.8 may support that a peer ID is discovered to only other peers who is in the same application-specific ID/ application-specific user ID/group ID or the designated application-specific ID/ application-specific user ID/group ID.
+IEEE 802.15.8 may support that a peer discovers only other peers who are in the same application-specific ID/ application-specific user ID/group ID or the designated application-specific ID/ application-specific user ID/group ID.

 IEEE 802.15.8 shall support mechanisms to ensure privacy that a PD is not tracked.